KnrkTam/nextfire-app/README.md

 # DevJourney
 ## Description
-DevJourney is a simple application that inspired by [DEV](https://dev.to/) for developers to share their thoughts and giving feedback to each others.
-The project is for non-commerical usage and is open to everyone.
+DevJourney is a borderline SaaS-ready web application with all sorts of features like user account management, comments, Firestore dtabase, caching, end-to-end tests, and so much more.
+It was originally inspired by [DEV](https://dev.to/) forum for myself to share thoughts and ideas of the learning process during coding.
+Signed in users are allowed to comment on or write posts.
+DevJourney playground is basically my own  playgrounf where I can figure out how web software works  where I can figure out how web software works and is open to everyone.

 The aim of building this project was initially educational and have a first taste of using NoSQL database and data modeling in a reallife project.
+And it is currently updating (Sept, 2022) with a new

 ## Live Demo